Scholarships & Grants

 is at the heart of the Vermont Italian Cultural Association's mission.

-The VICA Scholarship and Grants Fund encourages individuals who are seeking to broaden their knowledge of Italy, including the Italian-American experience, the Italian experience, its language, arts, music, history and culture to apply.
+Individuals who are seeking to broaden their knowledge of Italy, including the Italian-American experience, the Italian experience, Italian language, arts, music, history, and culture are encouraged to apply.

 The grant from the Vermont Italian Cultural Association allowed me to experience Italy in a new exploratory and independent way, while also working on my writing.
 The summer after I graduated high school in 2022, I spent two weeks traveling alone, spending a few days in each of four Italian cities.
 During my travels I recorded videos and collected ideas and notes, so when I returned home, I could compile a final spoken-word poetry video about my experience.
 This trip enabled me to discover Italian culture, gain confidence in my ability to navigate the world, and create a final piece that commemorated my journey.